bahree/GenAIBook/docs/installation.md

 ![](images/conda-env-step5.png)

 ### 2. Install the runtime packages
+We install the needed runtime packages using conda by running the following:
+`conda install -c conda-forge openai streamlit tiktoken python-dotenv `.

+We also need to install streamlit-chat by itself for some reason:

+`conda install -c anaconda streamlit-chat`.

-We install the needed runtime packages using pip by running the following: `pip install -r requirements.txt`
+If you happen to not be using conda, but are using pip, we install the needed runtime packages by running the following: `pip install -r requirements.txt`

 Depending on how many new packages need to be installed, and your internet speed, this can take a few minutes.
 You will see the output of this similar to the ones shown below - the first one when starting out, and the second one when finishing.
 ![](images/pip-install-step1.png)